Jølster Municipality

 In 2016, the chief of police for Vestlandet formally suggested a reconfiguration of police districts and stations.
 He proposed that the police station in Jølster be closed.

 General information

 The parish of Jølster was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the Jølster parish (prestegjeld) with the sub-parishes (sokn) of Ålhus and Helgheim.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the farm area of Førde in the neighboring municipality of Breim (population: 38) was transferred to Jølster municipality.
+On 1 January 1964, the farm area of Førde in the neighboring Breim Municipality (population: 38) was transferred to Jølster Municipality.

-On 1 January 2020, the neighboring municipalities of Jølster, Førde, Naustdal, and Gaular were merged to form the new Sunnfjord Municipality.
+On 1 January 2020, Jølster Municipality, Førde Municipality, Naustdal Municipality, and Gaular Municipality were merged to form the new Sunnfjord Municipality.